 - Terms and conditions of their compensation

-Step Two Preparing Your Offer In The Boulder Area
+Step Two of Preparing your Offer in the Boulder Area

-Step Three Preparing You Offer In The Boulder Area
+Step Three of Preparing You Offer In The Boulder Area

 It’s a deal!
-Or not.
 Once the seller accepts the initial offer or the counter-offer has been signed by both parties, it becomes a legally binding contract, and both the buyer and the seller work to meet the terms and conditions outlined in the contract.
-Again, a good real estate professional will help walk you through, step-by-step the process and all of the agreed upon stipulations of the contract until you finish at the closing table and receive the keys to your new home!
+Again, a good real estate professional will help guide you, step-by-step, through the process and all of the agreed-upon stipulations of the contract until you finish at the closing table and receive the keys to your new home!

 How Can I Help?